GoogleCloudPlatform/dataproc-templates/README.md

           TEMPLATE_NAME=GCSTOBIGQUERY
         ```
 ## Executing templates in existing dataproc cluster

-To run the templates against existing cluster specify **JOB_TYPE** as dataporc and provide the **CLUSTER**.
+To run the templates against existing cluster specify **JOB_TYPE** as dataproc_cluster and provide the **CLUSTER**.
 Following is an example command to run HIVETOBIGQUERY in existing dataproc cluster.

     ```
     bin/start.sh GCP_PROJECT=${PROJECT} \